dyspop/responsysrest/README.rst

     client.create_document('local/path/to/document.htm', 'arbitrary/folder/path')

-This should create (if you're on pod 5):
+This should create (if you’re on pod 5):

 ::

     https://interact5.responsys.net/suite/c#!liveViewEditor/%2Fcontentlibrary%2Farbitrary%2Ffolder%2Fpath/document%2Ehtm

-If you don't specify a folder the wrapper will default to the API folder name configured for your client.
+If you don’t specify a folder the wrapper will default to the API folder name configured for your client.
 The boilerplate default is ``___api-generated-cl``.